efstathiosntonas/ngx-form/README.md

 2. ~~Reset user password via email using a token~~ Done, the app uses SendGrid, the free plan is good for starting up.
 3. ~~Redirect user to the `MyForms` page after submitting the form (see #6 below)~~ Done, the user now is redirected to a new page with a table of his forms
 4. ~~Add an upload progress bar.~~ Done, in local enviroments the speed is so high that you almost can't see the progress loading.
-5. Resize the image before storing to file system.
+5. ~~Resize the image before storing to file system.~~ Done, see Prerequisites below in order to install `gm`, needs a little bit more tweaking
 6. ~~Add a new menu link for a new page, `MyForms` in order to display user's submitted forms.~~ Done, link added on menu
 7. Better styling.
-8. Right now, front end is capable of uploading only 1 file, I will later fix back end in order to support multiple files
+8. ~Right now, front end is capable of uploading only 1 file, I will later fix back end in order to support multiple files~ Only one file for now
 9. Form deletion among the assosiated images from file system